Baton Rouge

 Understanding Louisiana's Trucking Laws & Regulations

-In addition to federal regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA), Louisiana has its own set of laws that govern truck drivers and trucking companies.
-These regulations are designed to enhance safety on the road and hold truck operators accountable for their actions.
+Alongside the federal rules from the Federal Motor Carrier Safety Administration (FMCSA), Louisiana law places additional requirements on truck drivers and companies.
+These regulations aim to make roads safer and hold truck drivers accountable for their actions.

 Louisiana's weight and size restrictions include: